Interlace Polynomials for Multimatroids and Delta-Matroids: Introduction

 Related polynomials have been defined such as the different ``interlace polynomial'' $Q(G)$ of \cite{Aigner200411}, which is invariant under local, loop, and edge complementation.
 In case $G$ is a circle graph (with possibly loops), then $Q(G)$ coincides with the Martin polynomial of a 4-regular graph corresponding to $G$.
 Moreover, $Q(G)$ coincides with the ``global'' Tutte-Martin polynomial defined for isotropic systems~\cite{DBLP:journals/dm/Bouchet05} in the case where graph $G$ is simple.
 As $Q(G)$ is invariant under loop complementation, this is not an essential loss of generality.
-Also, the bracket polynomial for graphs \cite{Traldi/Bracket1/09} has recursive relations similar to the recursive relation of the interlace polynomial.
+Also, the bracket polynomial for graphs \cite{Traldi/Bracket1/09} has recursive relations similar to the recursive relations of the interlace polynomial.

-The notion of delta-matroid (or \dmatroid), introduced in \cite{bouchet1987}, is a generalization of the notion of matroid.
-In addition, \dmatroids may be viewed as a generalization of graphs.
+The notion of delta-matroid (or \dmatroid), introduced by Bouchet \cite{bouchet1987}, is a generalization of the notion of matroid.
+In addition, binary \dmatroids may be viewed as a generalization of graphs.
 Moreover, as pointed out in \cite{Geelen97}, the graph operations of local and edge complementation have particularly simple interpretations in terms of \dmatroids.
-In \cite{BH/PivotLoopCompl/09} a suitable generalization of the notion of loop complementation for graphs has been defined for \dmatroids.
-Moreover, in \cite{BH/NullityLoopcGraphsDM/10}, the notion of nullity for graph is shown to correspond to a natural distance measure within \dmatroids.
+In \cite{BH/PivotLoopCompl/09} a suitable generalization of the notion of loop complementation for graphs has been defined for a subclass of the \dmatroids called vf-safe \dmatroids.
+Moreover, in \cite{BH/NullityLoopcGraphsDM/10}, the notion of nullity for the adjacency matrix of a graph (or skew-symmetric matrix in general) is shown to correspond to a natural distance measure within \dmatroids.

-Using these generalizations of the notions of nullity, and of local, loop, and edge complementation, we generalize in this paper interlace polynomials (and related graph polynomials) to \dmatroids (Section~\ref{sec:variants_ss_polynomials}).
-We find that the invariance properties and recursive relations hold for \dmatroids in general (Section~\ref{sec:ss_polynomials_recursion}).
-In fact, using combinatorial properties of \dmatroids (and its operations), it turns out that the proofs of these results are not only more general but also much more concise compared to the proofs which rely on graph theoretical arguments.
-Moreover, we obtain various interrelationships and evaluations for polynomials on \dmatroids that correspond to new interrelationships and evaluations for the corresponding polynomials on graphs (Sections~\ref{sec:ss_poly_values} and~\ref{sec:graph_poly} for \dmatroids and graphs, respectively).